bowers-illinois-edu/egap-latex-guide/latex-guide.md

 for working with LaTeX and figures:

 - Fonts in figures should match the fonts in the float/article.
 Notably, using `\includegraphics` to scale a figure will also change the font sizes; you should attempt to generate unscaled figures.
-  - Options for font matching in pdf figures using R: <https://cran.r-project.org/web/packages/tikzDevice>, <https://cran.r-project.org/web/packages/extrafont>
+  - Options for font matching in pdf figures using R with [tikzDevice](https://cran.r-project.org/web/packages/tikzDevice) and [`extrafont`](https://cran.r-project.org/web/packages/extrafont)
-  - Using Python and Matplotlib, you can specify your font through [`rcparams`](https://matplotlib.org/stable/tutorials/introductory/customizing.html)
+  - Using Python and Matplotlib, you can specify your font through `rcparams` [here](https://matplotlib.org/stable/tutorials/introductory/customizing.html)
 - Let's repeat that last point: *fonts in figures* should match the fonts of the article.
 - Insert graphics the `\includegraphics[]{}` command.
 For example, if we wanted to include a figure but scale it to 1/3 of the width of